-If you've never interviewed your clients, now is the time to do so.
-Before you back away and think "I don't have the time or money for this", please remember the following:
+If you've never interviewed your clients before, now is the time to do it.
+Before you shrink back and think, "I don't have the time or money for this," remember this:

 - How much time and money will you waste if you make decisions based on pure guesswork?

 - Your content will work much better if you know what your customers are looking for and how they speak.

 Clarity is king/queen and that's what customer interviews will give you.
 The answers recorded in the bullshit persona should overlap with the statements from the interviews.
 Otherwise, your personas are and will remain bullshit.

 Different groups are suitable for the interviews: